hpe-dev-incubator/hpe-dev-portal/content/blog/greenlake-api-how-to-generate-aceess-token-in-python.md

 ### Step 2: Fetch the audit logs

-Now that you have a token, you can ask HPE GreenLake for the logs.
+Now that you have a token, you can fetch the logs from HPE GreenLake.

 * **Make the Request**: Use the token to make a secure request to the audit logs endpoint.
 Handle any errors and ensure you process the logs only if the fetch was successful.